-That sounds a bit counter-intuitive, but I don’t believe being a good musician has anything to do with how fast you can play that or that, or how well you can perform a difficult section.
-So let me share what I’ve learned throughout the years with you, as maybe that could save you the pain and the time it cost me.
+That sounds a bit counter-intuitive, but I don’t believe being a good musician has only little to do with how fast you can play this or that, or how well you can perform a difficult section, and more to do with how much you can speak the language of music.
+Let me share what I’ve learned throughout the years, and hopefully this can help you grow faster as a musician.

 1) The quality of your practices is more important than the quantity